The Shortlist

 The Dreadbox Typhon, a collaboration gem with Sinevibes, has entirely reshaped my expectations for portable synths.
 Despite its modest footprint, it’s a powerhouse of analog synthesis, equipped with all the trappings of a professional-grade instrument.
 The dual analog VCOs, resonant filter, and VCAs all contribute to a sound that ranges from velvety smooth to fiercely aggressive.
 It’s the DSP technology, though, that truly expands its horizon, offering a suite of effects that bring depth and dimension to any sound I sculpt.

-Having owned many synths, the Typhon stands out with its unique sound and easy-to-navigate design.
-Sound design is a breeze here, and with the USB update, it’s become an even more integral part of my setup.
-Whether crafting solid basses, ethereal pads, or complex sequences, the Typhon delivers.
 The reverb alone is a game-changer, outshining many plugins I’ve used.
 While I might crave more polyphony or simultaneous effects occasionally, the Typhon remains a masterclass in balancing quality, versatility, and price.
 It’s not just a tool in my arsenal – it’s a source of continuous inspiration and enjoyment.

 Learn More About This Synth While Support Our Team Of Writers Through Our Affiliate Deal With Sweetwater Here